-Free 3 month Ironman base training plan
+Free 3-month Ironman base training plan

 Got designs on conquering Ironman?
 Then don't neglect your base says Dermott Hayes.
 Here's his 3-month IM base training plan to follow

-Is this the year you will tackle the beast of Ironman?
-Then make sure you give yourself plenty of time to build up – the longer, the better.
 And starting with a structured and progressive base-phase plan is the way to prepare for success.
 It’s arguably the most important part of your Ironman journey – the need for laying down strong physiological building blocks is essential.

 - What’s the difference between base fitness and base strength?